Later Gupta dynasty: History

 After the decline of the Gupta Empire, the Later Guptas succeeded them as the rulers of Magadha.
 The daughter of the dynasty's founder Krishnagupta is said to have married prince Adityavarman of the Maukhari dynasty.
 According to the Aphsad inscription of Ādityasena, Krishnagupta's grandson Jivitagupta carried out military expeditions in the Himalayan region and southwestern Bengal.

-During the reign of Jivitagupta's son Kumaragupta, the dynasty developed a rivalry with the Maukharis.
-Kumaragupta defeated the Maukhari king Ishanavarman in 554 CE, and died at Prayaga.
-His son Damodaragupta suffered reverses against the Maukharis.
+During the reign of Jivitagupta's son Kumaragupta, the dynasty developed a rivalry with the Maukharis for control of the Ganges valley.
+Kumaragupta defeated the Maukhari king Ishanavarman in 554 CE, and extended his territory to Prayaga.
+His son Damodaragupta suffered reverses against the Maukharis and was pushed back into Magadha.